-All Staff and Students Must:
+All Students and Staff Must:

-- Keep a copy of the "Emergency Response Plan" where it can be reached easily during a communication such as a telephone call. - Be familiar with Exit Routes and Muster Points at their work location; know the Fire Warden and Alternate Fire Warden of their zone. - Be familiar with locations of "Safe Rooms" (lockable spaces that can be used during a Lockdown, refer to "Active Shooter/Lockdown", pp. 11-13). - Be familiar with and competent in the use of the communication systems available. - Inform their visitors of the nearest evacuation route in the event of an emergency. - Report immediately to their Instructor or Direct Supervisor any hazards that may result in an emergency or impede in an evacuation or emergency response (e.g. blocked exits). - IMMEDIATELY OBEY ANY EVACUATION ORDER. - Follow the specific evacuation instructions given at the time. - Inform their fellow students/co-workers in advance if they need help in the event of an evacuation or emergency. - Notify the Fire Warden of any student/staff member who is not accounted for during an evacuation.
+- Keep a copy of the Emergency Response Plan where it can be reached easily during a communication such as a telephone call (either printed or via the YC Mobile app). - Be familiar with Exit Routes and Muster Points at their classroom/work location - Where possible, know the Fire Warden and Alternate Fire Warden of their zone. - Be familiar with locations of "Safe Rooms". - Be familiar with and competent in the use of the communication systems available. - Inform their visitors of the nearest evacuation route in the event of an emergency. - Report immediately to their Instructor or Direct Supervisor any hazards that may result in an emergency or impede in an evacuation or emergency response (e.g. blocked exits). - IMMEDIATELY OBEY ANY EVACUATION ORDER. - Follow the specific evacuation instructions given at the time. - Inform their fellow students/co-workers in advance if they need help in the event of an evacuation or emergency. - Notify the Fire Warden of any student/staff member who is not accounted for during an evacuation.

-Instructors Must:
+Instructors must:

-- Ensure that students are aware of the Emergency Response Plan on the Yukon University website and the Mobile App. - Conduct the ERP Training Worksheet questionnaire at least once per term with each of their classes and report results to their direct supervisor.
+- Ensure students are aware of the Emergency Response Plan on the YC website and YC Mobile App. - Conduct the ERP Classroom Questionnaire at least once per term with each of their classes and report results to their direct supervisor.